How to use the TRIPSpeed Shape tab and controls

 Use them only when:

-- the main shape is already broadly believable
+- the main shape is already acceptable

 - the remaining problem is local and specific